EternalAzure/RTS-Demo-1.0/README.md

    [CameraController](Scripts/CameraController.cs)

   <p>
-    The camera pivots around center of the battle arena always facing towards the center. </br>
+    The camera pivots around the battle arena always facing towards the center. </br>
-    The camera is moved by clicking anywhere on the screen and dragging move around. </br>
+    The camera is moved by clicking anywhere on the screen and dragging the mouse. </br>
-    Movement is limited to 180 degrees on one drag.
+    The movement is limited to 180 degrees on one drag.
   </p>

 #### Point and click unitcontroller ####